-As the college-wide syllabus addendum states, students with financial aid may be responsible for paying for the class upon withdrawal, whether they self-withdraw for W by the academic calendar deadline, or are withdrawn (W/WF) from the course due to attendance issues.
+As the college-wide syllabus addendum states, students with financial aid may be responsible for paying for the class upon withdrawal.
 Students should always work with their academic advisor and financial aid counselor to understand potential consequences of their course scheduling decisions.